Stories by Storie

 Are you ready to try goal setting with your students this year, but not sure how to start?
 Grab an inspiring picture book to help set the tone!
 Here are some picture books for goal setting that might just inspire your students to dream big!

-You can click on any of the covers below to learn more about these Picture Books for Goal Setting or find all of these books on my Amazon page.
+You can click on any of the titles below to learn more about these Picture Books for Goal Setting or find all of these books on my Amazon page.

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.